Meandmybadself/pawnee-employee-directory/README.md

 ### Client

 The client was build with React, using Redux to keep data nice & tidy.
 CSS was generated using [tailwindcss](https://tailwindcss.com).
-Normally, I'd use something a little more reusable, but given the time constraints, I knew I'd be designing the interface on the fly while developing, and tailwind makes that a breeze.
+Normally, I'd opt for something that creates more reusable styles, but used tailwind given the time constraints and the fact that I knew I'd be designing the interface on the fly while developing.
 For assistance on the Redux side, I used [reselect](https://www.npmjs.com/package/reselect) & [normalizr](https://github.com/paularmstrong/normalizr) to whip the data into shape.

 The application was built using [Parcel](https://parceljs.org/).